What Yoga Can Teach Us About Creativity

 I have to admit.

-I have been living the wannabe-yogi/never-leaves-the-house-without-yoga-pants/talks-about-chakras/casual-namaste-emoji lifestyle since I moved to my current flat.
-I now live in the neighbourhood of overachieving wannabe yogis.
+I have been living a pseudo-spiritual/wannabe-yogi/never-leaves-the-house-without-yoga-pants/talks-about-chakras-and-stuff/casual-namaste-emoji lifestyle since I moved to my current flat.
+Shamelessly.

 And slowly slowly slowly I get a little bit better.

-Because I know that when I go to a class everyone will be in their best shape, show their best effort and be as present and motivated as they can be.
+Because I know that when I go to a class, everyone will be in their best shape, show their best effort and be as present and motivated as they can be.
 So I owe my perseverance to this tough crowd of fellow yogis.
 Likewise, my presence in the class creates the encouragement for my fellow yogis to not give up.
 This friendly competition keeps all of us going.
 It’s like the respect, a bunch of overachiever ambitious tigers showing each other to stay on their games.
-We keep showing up to classes, keep working hard and keep raising the bar higher, which makes all of us better in the end.
+We keep showing up to classes, keep working hard and keep raising our legs higher, which makes all of us better in the end.

 And yes, I know that I’m not supposed to compare myself to others, but we all know that everyone does the same.

 My teacher always says that we’re all our own best teacher, and should go at our own pace.
 I agree with this intellectually. and I like to think that competition doesn’t motivate me at all.
 However, the pretty fucking ambitious tiger in me disagrees.
 And recently I’ve been starting to admit that perhaps having tough competition does help me more than I think.
 All these wannabe yogis make me so jealous that I go back to the same torture-some class week after week and eventually be as great as them.